§ 1 Validity of the contractual conditions

-- MEXS GmbH warrants that the contractual use of the software by the customer shall not conflict with any rights of third parties.
-In the event of defects in title, MEXS GmbH shall provide a warranty in that it shall, at its discretion, provide the customer with a legally unobjectionable opportunity to use the software or equivalent software.
+- MEXS GmbH warrants that the contractual use of the software by the customer shall not conflict with any third-party rights.
+In the event of defects in title, MEXS GmbH shall provide a warranty in that it shall provide the customer with a legally unobjectionable opportunity to use the software or equivalent software at its discretion.

 - The Purchaser shall inform MEXS GmbH immediately in writing if third parties assert property rights (e.g. copyrights or patent rights) to the software.
-The ordering party shall authorise MEXS GmbH to conduct the dispute with the third party on its own.
-As long as MEXS GmbH makes use of this authorisation, the customer may not acknowledge the claims of the third party on his own initiative without the consent of MEXS GmbH; MEXS GmbH shall then defend the claims of the third party at its own expense and shall indemnify the customer against all costs associated with the defence against these claims, insofar as these are not based on conduct by the customer in breach of duty (e.g. use of the programs in breach of contract).
+The customer shall authorise MEXS GmbH to conduct the dispute with the third party alone.
+As long as MEXS GmbH makes use of this authorisation, the customer may not acknowledge the claims of the third party on his own initiative without the consent of MEXS GmbH; MEXS GmbH shall then defend the claims of the third party at its own expense and shall indemnify the customer against all costs associated with the defence against these claims, insofar as these are not based on conduct on the part of the customer in breach of duty (e.g. use of the programs in breach of contract).

 § 11 Liability

-- MEXS GmbH shall pay compensation for damages or reimbursement of futile expenses, irrespective of the legal grounds (e.g. from contractual and quasi-contractual obligations, material defects and defects of title, breach of duty and tort), only to the following extent:
+- MEXS GmbH shall pay damages or reimbursement of futile expenses, irrespective of the legal grounds (e.g. from contractual and quasi-contractual obligations, material and legal defects, breach of duty and tort), only to the following extent:

 a) Liability in the event of intent and under guarantee is unlimited.

-b) In the event of gross negligence, MEXS GmbH shall be liable to the amount of the typical damage foreseeable at the time of conclusion of the contract.
+b) In the event of gross negligence, MEXS GmbH shall be liable to the amount of the typical damage foreseeable at the time the contract was concluded.

 c) In the event of a breach of an obligation which is not grossly negligent and which is so essential that the achievement of the purpose of the contract is jeopardised (cardinal obligation; in particular default), MEXS GmbH shall be liable to the amount of the typical damage foreseeable at the time the contract was concluded, but not more than EUR 10,000.00 per case of damage and EUR 50,000.00 for all cases of damage arising from and in connection with the contract as a whole.

-- The objection of contributory negligence shall remain open to MEXS GmbH.
-In particular, the Customer shall be obliged to back up data and to prevent malware in accordance with the current state of the art.
+- MEXS GmbH shall have the right to object to contributory negligence.
+In particular, the Purchaser shall be obliged to back up data and prevent malware in accordance with the current state of the art.

-- In the event of injury to life, limb and health and in the event of claims under the Product Liability Act, the statutory provisions shall apply without restriction.
+- In the event of injury to life, limb and health and in the event of claims under the Product Liability Act, the statutory provisions shall apply without limitation.

 § 12 Limitation

-d) in the case of claims for damages or reimbursement of futile expenses not based on material defects or defects of title, two years; the period shall commence at the time at which the Purchaser became aware of the circumstances giving rise to the claim or should have become aware without gross negligence.
+d) in the case of claims for damages or reimbursement of futile expenses not based on material defects or defects of title, two years; the period shall commence at the time when the customer became aware of the circumstances giving rise to the claim or should have become aware of them without gross negligence.

 e) The limitation period shall commence at the latest upon expiry of the maximum periods stipulated in § 199 of the German Civil Code (BGB).
 2. However, in the case of damages and reimbursement of expenses arising from intent, gross negligence, warranty, fraudulent intent and in the cases specified in § 11 para.
 2, the statutory limitation periods shall always apply.

-§ 13 Beginning and end of the rights of the purchaser
+§ 13 Commencement and end of the rights of the Purchaser

-- Ownership of the delivered goods and the rights under § 4 shall not pass to the Purchaser until the contractual remuneration has been paid in full.
-Prior to this, he shall only have a provisional right of use, which is only under the law of obligations and can be revoked in accordance with Para.
-2.
+- Ownership of the delivered goods and the rights according to § 4 shall only pass to the customer upon full payment of the contractual remuneration.
+Prior to this, he shall only have a provisional right of use, which is only under the law of obligations and can be revoked in accordance with paragraph 2.

 - MEXS GmbH may terminate the rights under § 4 for good cause under the conditions of § 6.
 Good cause shall be deemed to exist in particular if MEXS GmbH cannot reasonably be expected to continue to adhere to the contract, in particular if the customer fails to pay the remuneration or violates § 4 in a significant manner.

-- If the rights according to § 4 do not arise or if they end, MEXS GmbH may demand from the customer the return of the items provided or the written assurance that they have been destroyed, furthermore the deletion or destruction of all copies of the items and written assurance that this has been done.
+- If the rights under Section 4 do not arise or if they end, MEXS GmbH shall be entitled to demand from the customer the return of the items provided or a written assurance that they have been destroyed, and also the deletion or destruction of all copies of the items and a written assurance that this has been done.

 § 14 Confidentiality and data protection

-- The contracting parties undertake to treat as confidential all items (e.g. software, documents, information) received from the other contracting party before and during the performance of the contract which are protected by law or contain business or trade secrets or are designated as confidential, even beyond the end of the contract, unless they are in the public domain without any breach of the duty of confidentiality.
+- The contracting parties undertake to treat as confidential all items (e.g. software, documents, information) which they receive from the other contracting party or become aware of before and during the performance of the contract and which are protected by law or contain business or trade secrets or are designated as confidential, also beyond the end of the contract, unless they are in the public domain without any breach of the duty of confidentiality.
 The contractual partners shall keep and secure these rights in such a way that access by third parties is excluded.

 - MEXS GmbH shall process the data of the ordering party required for the business transaction in compliance with the data protection regulations.
-MEXS GmbH may name the orderer as a reference customer after successful completion of the services.
+MEXS GmbH may name the ordering party as a reference customer after successful completion of the services.

 § 15 Training

 - Training shall take place at the customer's premises or at another location to be determined in consultation with the customer, at the discretion of MEXS GmbH.
-In the case of training at the customer's premises, the customer shall provide the appropriate premises and technical equipment after consultation with MEXS GmbH.
+In the event of training at the customer's premises, the customer shall provide the appropriate premises and technical equipment after consultation with MEXS GmbH.
 In the case of training at another location, the customer shall rent the premises and provide the necessary hardware and software on site.
-In the case of training at MEXS GmbH, MEXS GmbH shall provide the premises and the necessary hardware.
+In the case of training at MEXS GmbH, the latter shall provide the premises and the necessary hardware.

 - MEXS GmbH may cancel a training date for good cause.
 MEXS GmbH shall notify the customer of the cancellation of a date in good time and offer alternative dates.